Kmeakin/walrus-report/src/30-implementation.md

 Parser combinators may be considered as functional programming applied to the traditional imperative recursive-descent parser.
-Parser combinators were first introduced for Haskell by Phil Wadler in 1995 as a demonstration of the power of monads for functional programming ^[TODO: citation], and have since been adapted to many other programming languages.
+Parser combinators were first introduced for Haskell by Phil Wadler in 1995 as a demonstration of the power of monads for functional programming [@Monads], and have since been adapted to many other programming languages.

 In Rust,a parser is any type that provides a way to parse an input, `I`, into an